Transforming Collage: Hudson Valley

 Given the unfortunate decline of the United States Postal Service, this mail art exhibition honors an exchange that faces extinction due to the high cost of postage and increasing restrictions on what or how things can be mailed.
 Curator Monica Church has been a participating member of the Tucson, Arizona-based Postcard Collective’s seasonal exchanges since the Fall of 2019, one of a crossover of collage artists who also create works to be sent and received via the mail.

-The exhibition shares a selection of postcards from exchanges including works by Allan Bealy, Amelia Morris, Stephen Tomasko, Billy Renkl, Helen Chang, Craig Davidson, Wolfgang Lexington, Mia Beach, and more.
+The exhibition shares a selection of postcards from exchanges including works by Allan Bealy, Laura Blakeslee, Cheryl Chudyk, Craig Davidson, Emily Denlinger, Camden Hardy, Amelia Morris, Wolfgang Lexington, Stephen Tomasko, Billy Renkl, Leah Swenson, and more.

 Vassar College Art Library